bloomberg/memray/README.md

 Memory profiler for Python applications

-Run `memray run` to generate a memory profile report, then use a reporter command such as `pensive flamegraph` or `memray table` to convert the results into HTML.
+Run `memray run` to generate a memory profile report, then use a reporter command such as `memray flamegraph` or `memray table` to convert the results into HTML.

 Example: